sreeks87/ordermgmt/README.md

 cover solution with unit tests
 * no interaction with network or database is needed.
 A solution that keeps everything in memory is sufficient.

+### To run locally

+This module is built in `go 1.16`

+Install go

+Download dependencies with `go mod download`

+Modify the main.go to cover any use case from the readme file above.

+Run `go run .`